-Elana Clark-Faler, LCSW, CSAT-S, CST, is a Licensed Clinical Social Worker (LCS 23340), Certified Sex Addiction Therapist and Supervisor (CSAT-S), and a Certified Multiple Addiction Therapist and Supervisor (CMAT-S), through the International Institute for Trauma and Addiction Professionals (IITAP) and Certified Sex Therapist (CST) through the American Association of Sexuality Educators, Counselors, and Therapists.
+Elana Clark-Faler, LCSW, CSAT-S, CST, SEP is a Licensed Clinical Social Worker (LCS 23340), Certified Sex Addiction Therapist and Supervisor (CSAT-S), and a Certified Multiple Addiction Therapist and Supervisor (CMAT-S), through the International Institute for Trauma and Addiction Professionals (IITAP) and Certified Sex Therapist (CST) through the American Association of Sexuality Educators, Counselors, and Therapists.
 She is Certified in Eye Movement Desensitization and Reprocessing (EMDR).
-She has extensive training and experience working with a full range of addictive sexual behavior and sexual problems.
+She is a Somatic Experiencing Practitioner (SEP), through Somatic Experiencing International (for the treatment of trauma).
+She has extensive training and experience working with a full range of addictive sexual behavior, sexual problems and trauma.
+She is trained in Emotion Focused Therapy by Dr. Sue Johnson.
+She is trained in Internal Family Systems.
 In addition, she is a Certified Group Psychotherapist (CGP) from the American Group Psychotherapy Association (AGPA).

 Elana taught Cognitive-Behavioral Treatment and Substance Abuse Treatment at UCLA Graduate School of Public Affairs from 2013 – 2016.
 She is a member of the American Association of Couples and Sex Therapists (AACAST) where she received her training from Dr. Walter Brackelmann at the University of California Los Angeles.